Anto-Antonia/Hurricane-Discord-Bot/README.md

 Hurricane is a Discord bot designed to help server administrators manage their communities more efficiently.
 It automates common tasks, saving time and reducing manual work, especially for large servers.
 ## Features
- * Auto Role Assignment: Automatically assigns the `Member` role to users as soon as they join the server.
+ * **Auto Role Assignment:** Automatically assigns the `Member` role to users as soon as they join the server.

+ * **Custom Role Assignment:** Admins can use `!setRole <role_name>` to assign a custom role to new members joining the server.
+This role will be applied to all new members after the command is executed.

- * Role Management: Requires access to manage roles for proper functionality.
+ * **Role Management:** Requires access to manage roles for proper functionality.

- * Free to Use: Hurricane is completely free and available for all Discord server owners.
+ * **Free to Use:** Hurricane is completely free and available for all Discord server owners.

 ## Usage
 Once the bot is added to the server, it will require permission to manage roles.